What To Know About Ground Clearance and Your Lowered Car

 Tire wear and damage

 Lowered vehicles often have altered camber angles, leading to increased tire wear, particularly on the inside edge of the tires.
 This uneven wear necessitates frequent tire changes and can negatively impact your car’s grip and safety on the road.
-Additionally, the reduced ground clearance in lowered vehicles makes the tires more vulnerable to damage from potholes, bumps, and sharp objects encountered on the road.

 To manage these issues, car owners might consider installing adjustable camber plates, which allow for more precise camber adjustments and help balance tire wear.
 Proper tire inflation is also essential; under-inflated tires can accelerate wear and increase damage risk, while over-inflated tires can reduce the contact patch, leading to poorer handling and stability.